Walking Tour of Galway City

 This long pier stretches out into Galway Bay and is a favourite walking route for Galway residents.
 The park along side is regularly used for special events, concerts and so on during Galway’s many festival.

-Not everyone will want to add on this extra walk, but it is a very enjoyable one.
+Not everyone will want to add this extra walk, but it is a very enjoyable one.
 Apart from great views across the Claddagh Basin and out to sea, it is a favoured spot for bird watchers, with many species of gull especially making regular appearances and a few swans almost always waiting to be photographed!

 Alexander Nimmo